The Danish Half

 Danish postal history.
 Charitable Christmas stamps originated in Denmark and they are usually very

 beautiful.
 I didn't receive any last Xmas and fear they may disappear just as Xmas cards are disappearing here in Australia.
 The Xmas Seal Foundation has some information but other pages featuring the julemaerke disappear quickly.

 Jyllands Post: Jutland newspaper.

-My pictures: St Olaf's Domkirke in Helsingør; Pew end in church; houses in Helsingør; horses in Copenhagen.
+My pictures: St Olaf's Domkirke in Helsingør, Pew end; houses in Helsingør; Castle.